Academic Quality Improvement Program (AQIP)

 - Creating a Seamless and Intentional Career Engagement Continuum

-- Systems Portfolio (submitted every four years) This one-hundred page public document describes and analyzes fundamental institutional systems centered around nine AQIP categories.
+- Systems Portfolio (submitted every four years) This one-hundred page public document describes and analyzes fundamental institutional systems centered around six AQIP categories.

 - Systems Appraisal (also every four years) Submission of the Systems Portfolio initiates an appraisal conducted by a panel of trained reviewers.
 Through both independent and consensus review processes, feedback represents the teams shared views of institutional strengths and opportunities for improvement.